 Either way, the process should maximise the customer’s pleasure, excitement and enjoyment at every stage up to and including the handover of the vehicle.

-Bike brands compete for customers like other brands do.
-And competition is fierce.
+Bike brands compete fiercely for customers.
 Many bikers don’t have long term loyalty to a particular brand (often, previously held loyalty has been ruined by poor after sales support or disappointing products).

-Customers who aren’t loyal to a brand might ponder many options before deciding on a brand, model and package.
+Customers who aren’t loyal to a brand might consider several brand options before deciding on a specific model and relevant options.

 These are the cases where the experience of potential customers (including the website, email and / or telephone enquiries and many small details within a showroom visit) is likely to have the biggest impact on an ultimate purchasing decision.